a2z2k26/bumba-voice/docs/voice/CONVERSATIONAL_IDENTITY.md

 User: "useState isn't updating"
 Assistant: "Let's check your implementation..."

-[Perfectly fine - no need to introduce or use "Chatta"]
+[Perfectly fine - no need to introduce or use "Bumba"]
 ```

 ## Implementation Checklist

-When implementing "Chatta" awareness in AI responses:
+When implementing "Bumba" awareness in AI responses:

-- [ ] Check if `mcp__chatta__converse` tool is currently active
+- [ ] Check if `mcp__bumba__converse` tool is currently active
-- [ ] Respond naturally when addressed as "Chatta"
+- [ ] Respond naturally when addressed as "Bumba"
 - [ ] Don't introduce the name unprompted
 - [ ] Use first person, not third person
 - [ ] Keep the name casual and unemphasized